jegudmunds/FK5024/README.md

 # FK5024
-Lecture notes for FK5024 (bachelor level).
+Astrophysics and cosmology lecture notes for FK5024 (bachelor level).

 Course title: Particle and nuclear physics, astrophysics and cosmology